FAC9/repos_api_website/README.md

 ## Why?

 To learn about using API's and to create a useful tool for people to find random films.

+## HOW?

+- Using TDD
+- Using at least 2 API's
+- gitIgnore to hide the API key.